mattermost/desktop/CONTRIBUTING.md

 Thank you for feedback.
 When you report a problem, please pay attention to following points.

 ### Does it happen on web browsers? (especially Chrome)
-Mattermost Desktop is based on Electron.
-It integrates Chrome as a browser window.
+Mattermost Desktop is based on Electron, which integrates the Chrome engine within a standalone application.
-If the problem appears on web browsers, it may be the issue for Mattermost server (or Chrome).
+If the problem you encounter can be reproduced on web browsers, it may be an issue with Mattermost server (or Chrome).

 ### Try "Clear Cache and Reload"
 It's available as `Ctrl(Command) + Shift + R`.